-(Pillai & Munusami, 2017), examined the key findings in the immunological study of E. asiatica, and is the presence of natural hemagglutinins in the serum, which are involved in the agglutination of erythrocytes.
+Pillai and Munusami (2017), examined key findings in the immunological study of E. asiatica, and is the presence of natural hemagglutinins in the serum, which are involved in the agglutination of erythrocytes.
 These hemagglutinins show significant variation in activity corresponding to different moulting stages, with peak activity observed during the intermoult phase.
 The agglutinins are reported to be calcium- and magnesium-dependent and exhibit carbohydrate-binding specificity, suggesting lectin-like behavior.
 Additionally, their stability across a broad pH range (6.0–8.0) and temperatures (20°C–50°C) makes them robust candidates for further immunological applications.